isomerpages/sndgo-corp/media-hub/press-releases/_posts/2017-02-13-post-govtech-partners-with-eight-institutes-of-higher-learning-to-develop-deep-technical-capabilities.md

 permalink: /media-hub/press-releases/govtech-partners-with-eight-institutes-of-higher-learning-to-develop-deep-technical-capabilities-in-students-to-help-build-a-smart-nation
 layout: post
 ---

-## GovTech Partners With Eight Institutes Of Higher Learning To Develop Deep Technical Capabilities In
+## GovTech Partners with Eight Institutes of Higher Learning to Develop Deep Technical Capabilities in Students to Help Build a Smart Nation

 **13 Feb 2017**